jack-bradshaw/Avatar/README.md

 ## Tutorial
 This tutorial covers the following:
 - Getting started.
-- Using Avatar to get element instances in tests.
+- Using Avatar to get source code element.
-- Using Avatar to get annotation processing utilities in tests.
+- Using Avatar to get annotation processing utilities.
-- Using Avatar to get other compile-time resources in tests.
+- Using Avatar to get other compile-time resources.

 ### Getting started
 Start by instantiating the `AvatarRule` in the test class.
 The builder pattern provides methods for defining the sources to compile and setting whether or not compilation must succeed.
 Some examples: